grdw/grdw/_posts/2021-11-11-project-euler-40-champernownes-constant.md

 {% include euler.html %}

 **Introduction**
-The puzzle starts of with explaining an irrational decimal fraction which looks like this:
+The puzzle starts by showing us an irrational decimal fraction which looks like this:

 ```
              |